-Katiina Dull, College President
+Katiina Dull, College President and Interim Chief Executive Officer

-M.B.A., Nonprofit Management, with Honors, American Public University
+M.B.A., Nonprofit Management, American Public University

-B.S., Business Administration, cum laude, California State University, Long Beach
+B.S., Business Administration, California State University, Long Beach

-The Board of Directors appointed Ms. Dull as President of The Young Americans College of the Performing Arts in October, 2015.
-In 2018, under Katiina's leadership YACPA completed its first comprehensive review in application for candidacy with ACCJC/WASC.
-The Commission ultimately made the rare decision to advance the institution and grant initial accreditation.
+Appointed President of The Young Americans College of the Performing Arts in October, 2015, by 2018, Ms. Dull had lead the College through its first comprehensive review in application for candidacy with ACCJC/WASC.
+The Commission made the rare decision to advance the institution and grant initial accreditation.
 Katiina's leadership, planning, and focus ensured the College program development was consistent with good educational practice while simultaneously embracing the culture and values of the long-standing organization.

-Katiina's 18 years' experience in arts-related business administration and program development has allowed her to carve out a career that combines her passion for the arts with her business acumen.
-Katiina has served as business manager on international music outreach tours with The Young Americans in addition to serving as the Business and Operations Manager for the company for eight years before becoming the VP Administration and Academics, charged with planning, developing and implementing the College program.
+Katiina's 21 years' experience in arts-related business administration and program development has allowed her to carve out a career that combines her passion for the arts with her business acumen.
+Katiina began her administrative career as business manager on international music outreach tours with The Young Americans.
+From there, she moved to Business and Operations Manager for the company for eight years before becoming the VP Administration and Academics, charged with planning, developing and implementing the College program.